KnechtionsCoding/ansible-nxrm3/README.md

 Ensure that group_vars/all.yml has been edited to reflect your enviornment.

 ### Variables
-There is only a single variable to change for this playbook, your_domain.
+There is only a single variable to change for this playbook, **your_domain**.
 This is used in the logging, and httpd files.

 ### Command to install Nexus Repository OSS v3